-The Veterans Mental Health Coordination and Programs unit oversees veteran mental health initiatives improving the quality of life of Texas veterans and their families through support and availability of mental health treatment and services.
+The Veterans Mental Health Services unit oversees veteran mental health initiatives improving the quality of life of Texas veterans and their families through support and availability of mental health treatment and services.

 These initiatives are the Texas Veterans + Family Alliance Grant Program (TV+FA), the Mental Health Program for Veterans, and the veterans suicide prevention action plan.

 To learn more about resources for veterans, visit the Texas Veterans Portal.
 For immediate assistance, please call 2-1-1 or (800) 252-VETS.